trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

     return min_length
 ```

-THe time complexity of the above algorithm will be $O(N)$.
+The time complexity of the above algorithm will be $O(N)$.
 The outer for loop runs through all elements while the inner loop processes each element only once.
 So, the time complexity is $O(N + N) \approx O(N)$.

 Here are the steps we take:

 1. We add elements to `sum_val`, thus increasing the window size, until the `sum_val` is greater than `s`.
-2. We note the size of the window, `cur_length = end - start + 1`.
+2. When the above condition is satisfied, we note the size of the current window.
+This is done using:  `cur_length = end - start + 1`.
-3. We pick the minimum of the window sizes and store it in `min_length`
+3. We then pick the minimum window size.
+For this we set the `min_length = math.inf`.
+So, the minimum would be the window size we get.
-4. We then move the window by 1 element.
+4. Next we remove an element from start in the sum_val.
+This shrinks our window.
+If the total sum still exceeds, `s`, then we continue to shrink the window.
+If this is not the case, we get out of the while loop and enter the for loop.
-5. We now add elements until the `sum_val` is greater or equal to `s`
+5. In the for loop we increase the `end`, this increasing the window size again.
 6. We repeat steps 2 - 6

 Graphically, this is how it looks like: